Q. What is Mirror Pond? Where is it?

 There are a number of individuals and citizen groups working on a solution.
-The Mirror Pond Steering Committee and the Mirror Pond Management Board are the official groups working on the Mirror Pond Project.
-The Old Bend Neighborhood Association (we made this website) is working to educate the community about Mirror Pond.
+The Mirror Pond Steering Committee and the Mirror Pond Management Board has been replaced by the Mirror Pond ad hoc Committee as the official group working on the Mirror Pond Project.
+The Old Bend Neighborhood Association is working to educate the community about Mirror Pond.
 The MPSC and MPMB are focusing on the sedimentation problem in the portion of the pond below the Galveston (Tumalo) bridge; the Old Bend Neighborhood Association is concerned with a wider range of issues and is looking at the entire pond.
 City Club of Central Oregon’s February forum was an open conversation with experts and community leaders about the specific, science-based physical options available to the community to address the filling in of Mirror Pond.

 Q. What is the Mirror Pond Steering Committee?

 The Mirror Pond Steering Committee (MPSC) is a collaborative decision-making and oversight body for the Mirror Pond Sedimentation and Enhancement Project, which was established to develop and implement a long-term strategy to address the silt deposits in Mirror Pond.

 Q. What is the Mirror Pond Management Board?

 The Mirror Pond Management Board (MPMB) was established by the Bend City Council in the Summer of 2009.
 It is an independent citizen advisory committee formed to advise the Mirror Pond Steering Committee (MPSC) and City Council on the project’s proceedings.

 When a dam is constructed on a stream, it tends to interrupt the natural transportation of sediments, which build up behind the dam; when water slows, the heavier particles of sediment fall out.
 Mirror Pond functions as a settling pool.